doug-martin/goqu/docs/time.md

 ## Why?

-For most use cases `UTC` should be preferred, if a timezone is specified it is usually ingored silently by `postgres` and `mysql` unless you configure your DB to run in a different timezone, leading to unexpected behavior.
+For most use cases `UTC` should be preferred, if a timezone is specified it is usually ignored silently by `postgres` and `mysql` unless you configure your DB to run in a different timezone, leading to unexpected behavior.

 ## How to use a different default timezone?
-`goqu` provides a **_global_** configuration settings to set the [location](https://golang.org/src/time/zoneinfo_abbrs_windows.go) to convert all timestamps to.
+`goqu` provides a **_global_** configuration settings to set the [location](https://golang.org/pkg/time/#Location) to convert all timestamps to.

 To change the default timezone to covert time instances to you can use [`goqu.SetTimeLocation`](https://godoc.org/github.com/doug-martin/goqu#SetTimeLocation) to change the default timezone.

 In the following example the default value `UTC` is used.